Drunkenness of Noah

 Drunkenness of Noah is a painting by the Italian artist Giovanni Bellini.
 It was finished about 1515.
 It is kept in the Museum of Fine Arts and Archeology of Besançon, France.

 Composition

 Noah is sleeping naked.
-The Cup and the bunches of grapes (on the foreground), and the vineyard (in the back) suggests that Noah is drunk.
-These three sons are represented at his side.
+The cup and the bunches of grapes next to him, and the vineyard in the background, suggest that Noah is drunk.
+Three of his sons are represented at his side.
 Shem and Japhet (left and right) avert their eyes and cover their father with a red cloth.
 But Ham, the third son, laughs when he see his father.